brooklynrail/brooklynrail-platform/content/events/2020/12/how-latina-artists-keep-on-keeping-on.md

 ---
 title: How Latina Artists Keep On Keeping On
-summary: Latina artists, performers, and writers Carmina Escobar, Carribean Fragoza, and Yxta Murray join Rail ArtSeen Editor Amanda Gluibizzi and Art Historian Amber Jamilla Musser for a conversation.
+summary: Latina artists, performers, and writers Carmina Escobar, Carribean Fragoza, and Yxta Maya Murray join Rail ArtSeen Editor Amanda Gluibizzi and Art Historian Amber Jamilla Musser for a conversation.
 We conclude with a poetry reading.
 people:
   - person: carmina-escobar
     event_bio: "Carmina Escobar is an extreme vocalist and intermedia artist with an